-- Hang up Call: ends the communication and closes the ongoing call dialog. - Open Door: sends the door opening order via the configured method and, as configured in sections 2.1.17.1.1 and 2.1.17.1.2, a communication object.
+- Hang up Call: ends the communication and closes the ongoing call dialog. - Open Door: sends the door opening order via an HTTP command and, as configured in sections 2.1.13.1.1 and 2.1.13.1.2, a communication object.

-• Speakers Volume: up to 5 levels of volume available plus level 0 or mute.
+Speakers Volume: up to 5 levels of volume available plus level 0 or mute.
 The selected value is saved to apply in future calls.